ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.1 GL Journal/HOME.md

    3. No request will be saved to the action request tracking database.

 6. Behaviors (once all validations passed)
    1. When GL and PPM lines are present.
-And GL Line debits do not equal credits, then offsetting GL entries are created for each PPM line using the defined GL-PPM clearing account.
+And PPM Line debits do not equal credits, then offsetting GL entries are created for each PPM line using the defined GL-PPM clearing account.
    2. The request will be stored to a tracking table.
 A separate process is responsible for picking it up and processing it for Oracle.